 Steak and Shrimp Hibachi Bowls That Are Better Than Takeout

-These steak and shrimp hibachi bowls are one of my favorite meals to make at home when I want something that feels restaurant-quality but fits real life.
-They’re packed with tender steak, juicy shrimp, sautéed vegetables, and rice—all tossed together in one pan for bold flavor without a lot of cleanup.
+These shrimp and steak rice bowls are one of my favorite meals to make at home when I want something that feels restaurant-quality but fits real life.
+They’re packed with tender steak, juicy shrimp, sautéed vegetables, and rice, all tossed together in one pan for bold flavor without a lot of cleanup.

 While traditional hibachi is cooked on a flat-top griddle, this recipe uses a simple stir-fry method in a skillet, giving you the same hibachi-style flavors with an easier, at-home approach.